rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 The previous setup for the form--using input field(s), a submit button, `onChange()` and `onSubmit()` class methods--is a common way to implement forms in React.
-The only addition is the initial data fetching in the `componentDidMount()` lifecycle method to improve user experience by providing an initial state from the backend.
+The only addition is the initial data fetching in the `componentDidMount()` lifecycle method to improve user experience by providing an initial state for the query to request data from the backend.
 It is a useful foundation for [fetching data from a third-party API in React](https://www.robinwieruch.de/react-fetching-data/).

 When you start the application on the command line, you should see the initial state for the `path` in the input field.
-You should be able to change the state by entering something else in the input field.
-Nothing should happen on `componentDidMount()` and submitting the form.
+You should be able to change the state by entering something else in the input field, but nothing happens with `componentDidMount()` and submitting the form yet.

 You might wonder why there is only one input field to grab the information about the organization and repository.
 When opening up a repository on GitHub, you can see that the organization and repository are encoded in the URL, so it becomes a convenient way to show the same URL pattern for the input field.
 You can also split the `organization/repository` later at the `/` to get these values and perform the GraphQL query request.

 ### Exercises:

-* If you are not familiar with React, read up *The Road to learn React*
+* If you are unfamiliar with React, check out *The Road to learn React*

 {{% chapter_header "React GraphQL Query" "react-graphql-query" %}}